davicoradini/Android-splash-screen-the-right-way/README.md

 * An Activity for the Splash Screen (without the layout file)
 * Your Manifest: to declare you Splash Screen as the Launcher
-* One drawable file to customize it a little
+* One drawable file to customize the splash screen a little

  *The splash view has to be ready immediately, even before you can inflate a layout file in your splash activity.*